Mechsoft-Limited/iniswap-document/help/faq.md

 We have a [Yield Farming guide](https://docs.iniswap.finance/products/yield-farming/how-to-use-farms) if you're interested in learning how to farm.

-## Where can I view the iniswap roadmap?
+## Where can I view the Iniswap roadmap?

 You can [view our to-do list here, but don't call it a roadmap](https://docs.iniswap.finance/roadmap).

 ## How do I connect my wallet to Binance Smart Chain and iniswap?

-We have a [Connect Your Wallet to iniswap guide](https://docs.iniswap.finance/get-started/connection-guide) covering this in detail.
+We have a [Connect Your Wallet to Iniswap guide](https://docs.iniswap.finance/get-started/connection-guide) covering this in detail.

 ## What's the best wallet for iniswap?